 Bushfires and grassfires are common throughout Australia.
 Grassfires are fast moving and smolder for minutes while other fires can sweep across vast areas and continue burning for many weeks.

-Sentinel Hotspots is an internet-based national bushfire monitoring and mapping system run by Geoscience Australia to provide timely information to emergency service managers across Australia about 'hotspots' (areas of elevated thermal spectral response).
+Digital Earth Australia Hotspots is an internet-based national bushfire monitoring and mapping system run by Geoscience Australia to provide timely information to emergency service managers across Australia about 'hotspots' (areas of elevated thermal spectral response).
 The mapping system enables users to identify the locations of fire which create a potential risk to communities and property.
 The system is not isolated to emergency service usage it is also used by climate change researchers, media, policy makers and the broader public.